spettersson/splunk4patientprivacy/data_onboarding_guide.md

 By going through this guide, you should have that "**Aha!
 Now I get it**" moment where (almost) everything clicks and you feel confident getting started.
 If that doesn't happen, then message the authors (or your friendly neighborhood Splunk Solutions Engineer) right away.

 P.S.
-This does not remove the need for proper Splunk Education.
+This guide does not remove the need for proper Splunk Education.
 ## Data sources
 It is important to early on highlight that the use cases and dashboards in this repository depend on two data sources categories, i.e.:
 - EHR application data